 What Is Chaga Mushroom?

 Chaga (Inonotus obliquus) is a parasitic fungus that grows on birch trees in cold climates.
-Despite its unprepossessing appearance (a black, charred-looking growth), Chaga is extraordinarily rich in antioxidants — containing more free-radical-fighting polyphenols than any other natural source tested.
+Despite its unprepossessing appearance (a black, charred-looking growth), Chaga is rich in polyphenols and ranks very high in laboratory (in-vitro) antioxidant-capacity tests such as ORAC.
+Such in-vitro scores measure antioxidant activity in a test tube and do not, on their own, establish a benefit in the body.

 In traditional Siberian and Scandinavian medicine, Chaga has been used for centuries as a longevity tonic.
-Modern research has validated its exceptional antioxidant and immunomodulating properties.
+Its antioxidant and immunomodulating properties are an active area of preclinical research, though human evidence remains limited.

 Benefits